ON THIS PAGE: You will learn about how doctors describe a tumor’s growth or spread. This is called the stage. To see other pages, use the menu.

 The following criteria help doctors describe pleuropulmonary blastoma (PPB):

-Type I: Type I PPB generally occurs in children younger than one year and is made up of mostly cysts, with almost no nodules (small, solid tumors).
+Type I: Type I PPB generally occurs in children younger than 1 and is made up of mostly cysts with almost no small, solid tumors, called nodules.
 A thin layer of the wall of the cyst may appear cancerous.
 Type I PPB usually has the best prognosis of the different types.

 Type Ir: Type Ir is made up of cysts that do not contain cancerous cells.

-Type II: Type II PPB contains both cysts and cancerous nodules, and occurs most commonly in children around three years old.
+Type II: Type II PPB contains both cysts and cancerous nodules.
+It occurs most commonly in children around 3 years old.

-Type III: Type III PPB is a solid cancerous tumor, and occurs most often in children around four years old.
+Type III: Type III PPB is a solid cancerous tumor.
+It occurs most often in children around 4 years old.